 She is called “Equal to the Apostles.”

 After the Ascension, she journeyed to Rome where she was admitted to Tiberias Caesar’s court because of her high social standing.
 After describing how poorly Pilate had administered justice at Jesus’ trial, she told Caesar that Jesus had risen from the dead.
 To help explain the resurrection, she picked up an egg from the dinner table.
 Caesar responded that a human being could no more rise from the dead than the egg in her hand turn red.
-The egg turned red immediately, which is why red eggs have been exchanged at Easter for centuries in the Byzantine East.
+The egg turned red immediately.This is why red eggs have been exchanged at Easter in Greece.